Lexical analysis

+Lexical tokenization is conversion of a text into (semantically or syntactically) meaningful lexical tokens belonging to categories defined by a "lexer" program.
+In case of a natural language, those categories include nouns, verbs, adjectives, punctuations etc. In case of a programming language, the categories include identifiers, operators, grouping symbols, data types and language keywords.
+Lexical tokenization is related to the type of tokenization used in large language models (LLMs) but with two differences.
+First, lexical tokenization is usually based on a lexical grammar, whereas LLM tokenizers are usually probability-based.
+Second, LLM tokenizers perform a second step that converts the tokens into numerical values.

+Rule-based programs

-In computer science, lexical analysis, lexing or tokenization is the process of converting a sequence of characters (such as in a computer program or web page) into a sequence of lexical tokens (strings with an assigned and thus identified meaning).
-A program that performs lexical analysis may be termed a lexer, tokenizer, or scanner, although scanner is also a term for the first stage of a lexer.
-A lexer is generally combined with a parser, which together analyze the syntax of programming languages, web pages, and so forth.
+A rule-based program, performing lexical tokenization, is called tokenizer, or scanner, although scanner is also a term for the first stage of a lexer.

-Applications

 A lexer forms the first phase of a compiler frontend in processing.
 Analysis generally occurs in one pass.

-In older languages such as ALGOL, the initial stage was instead line reconstruction, which performed unstropping and removed whitespace and comments (and had scannerless parsers, with no separate lexer).
-These steps are now done as part of the lexer.

 Lexers and parsers are most often used for compilers, but can be used for other computer language tools, such as prettyprinters or linters.
-Lexing can be divided into two stages: the scanning, which segments the input string into syntactic units called lexemes and categorizes these into token classes; and the evaluating, which converts lexemes into processed values.
+Lexing can be divided into two stages: the scanning, which segments the input string into syntactic units called lexemes and categorizes these into token classes, and the evaluating, which converts lexemes into processed values.

-Lexers are generally quite simple, with most of the complexity deferred to the parser or semantic analysis phases, and can often be generated by a lexer generator, notably lex or derivatives.
+Lexers are generally quite simple, with most of the complexity deferred to the syntactic analysis or semantic analysis phases, and can often be generated by a lexer generator, notably lex or derivatives.
 However, lexers can sometimes include some complexity, such as phrase structure processing to make input easier and simplify the parser, and may be written partly or fully by hand, either to support more features or for performance.

-Lexical analysis is also an important early stage in natural language processing, where text or sound waves are segmented into words and other units.
-This requires a variety of decisions which are not fully standardized, and the number of tokens systems produce varies for strings like "1/2", "chair's", "can't", "and/or", "1/1/2010", "2x4", "...,", and many others.
-This is in contrast to lexical analysis for programming and similar languages where exact rules are commonly defined and known.